 What is Herpes (HSV)?

-Herpes is transmitted through both sexual and non-sexual skin-to-skin contact with the mouth, dick or arse of a partner with herpes.
+Herpes is transmitted through both sexual and non-sexual skin-to-skin contact with the mouth, penis or anus of a partner with herpes.

 A swab taken from the affected area during an outbreak can determine if you have the virus.
 Once you have herpes it stays with you for life.
 There is no cure, but there are treatments that can reduce symptoms and speed up recovery.
 The possibility of repeated outbreaks varies from person to person, outbreaks may become less frequent and over time may stop all together.
 If you experience repeated outbreaks and you are finding them severe, regular, or are simply not coping with them, speak to your GUM clinic about getting some treatment.
 To protect your partners, avoid sexual contact during outbreaks until all signs of affected skin have 100% completely disappeared.

 Condoms can reduce the risk of transmission but may not always cover the skin that is affected.
-Avoid having skin contact with someone who has blisters/sores or has recently had an outbreak, remember the virus may live on the skin of lips, arse, cock balls or thighs.
+Avoid having skin contact with someone who has blisters/sores or has recently had an outbreak, remember the virus may live on the skin of lips, anus, penis, testicles, or thighs.

 Taking anti-HSV medications greatly reduces the risk of passing herpes on to partners.

-For HIV negative guys fucking during an outbreak of herpes increases the risk of catching HIV.
+For HIV negative guys sexual activity during an outbreak of herpes increases the risk of catching HIV.

 Where can I test?